 Specific health benefits of social interaction in older adults include:

-Potentially reduced risk for cardiovascular problems, some cancers, osteoporosis, and rheumatoid arthritis
+Potentially reduced risk for cardiovascular problems, some cancers, osteoporosis,

 Potentially reduced risk for Alzheimer's disease

 Reduced risk for mental health issues such as depression